10 Ways to Improve Supply Chain Resilience with the ComplianceQuest EQMS Solution

 The question is – how can we make our supply chains more robust?
 Can we revitalize and rebuild domestic manufacturing capacity?

-A major challenge is the lack of data, especially from tier two, three, and four suppliers who are wary of sharing data, often citing trade secrets as a reason.
+A major challenge is the lack of data, especially from tier-2, -3, and -4 suppliers who are wary of sharing data, often citing trade secrets as a reason.
 This makes it difficult to run a data-driven supplier management process, which is the first step in building a reliable supplier network.

 Supplier Management Software for Resilience and Reliability

 With CQ’s Supplier Management Software, you can take control of your Supplier Quality across all locations, by assessing and qualifying, on-boarding, interacting, collaborating, escalating, measuring, and monitoring the performance of your suppliers.
 This is made possible by the following features and capabilities:

 - Integrated Risk Management: When a supplier-related risk is identified, it is critical that the company acts proactively to mitigate any risks and kickstart a change management process.
 This can be anything from new training to be given to the supplier or even replacing a supplier.
 The key here is to spot supply chain risks ahead of time (if possible) and bring together relevant stakeholders to tackle issues without wasting any time.
 With a modern solution like ComplianceQuest’s Supplier Management Solution, all of this becomes completely digitalized.

 - Rate and Score Suppliers: Based on the risk assessment, score the suppliers to understand which of these are critical to the business, what is the risk associated with them, and how will it impact the business?
 Can these be mitigated or are there ways to overcome them with minimum disruption?
 What about finding alternative suppliers?
 By using data and metrics to drive supplier decision-making, we remove bias from the equation.